ashwani098167/demo/README.md

 ---->>  “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”
 ---->> “Teachers can open the door, but you must enter it yourself.”
 ---- .
 “The beautiful thing about learning is that no one can take it away from you.”
+---- “A person who never made a mistake never tried anything new."